-Nothing you can argue about, it’s physics, it’s nature, it’s fixed.
+Nothing to argue over.
+It’s physics, it’s nature, it’s fixed.

 Nepal is a relatively small country with a rich menu of cultural and ethnic diversity.

 Unlike other nearby countries, it is extremely safe for tourists.

 In general people are welcoming, friendly, kind.
 Of course scams are around the corner, like anywhere, especially in the tourists-hungry Tamel neighbourhood, in Kathmandu.